 The costs for classes and membership in POLIS is minimal.
 Membership for one semester is $15.
 Each session of a class costs only $4.
 You can attend one class or all of them,.
 Anyone who is of the right age can even come and audit one class for no charge

 Phone: (217) 228-5594

 Board President: Dr. Mary Ann Klein

 Quincy University POLIS Director: Dr. Mary Ann Klein, Room 122-D

 To provide, at a modest cost, learning experiences for retired and semi-retired persons, regardless of previous educational background.

 POLIS is a membership organization sponsored by Quincy University.
 It provides an opportunity for persons over 55 to continue a lifetime of learning in a relaxed atmosphere, without the strain of having to do outside study, write papers or take tests.
 Members plan, organize, and shape the curriculum, which includes Quincy University faculty and guest lecturers, discussion groups, seminars, and workshops.

 POLIS offers courses for the Fall Semester and Spring Semester concurrent with Quincy University degree courses.
-Most classes are held at Quincy University's North Campus (North 18th Street and Seminary Road) with alternate locations for field classes.
+Most classes are held at Quincy University's North Campus (North 18th Street and Seminary Road) from 2:00 to 4:00 PM with alternate locations and times for field classes.